 Snack: Cream cheese avocado dip with carrots, celery, and baked sweet potato veggie sticks for dipping

 For many, maintaining a very low amount of carbohydrates can be difficult to maintain.
 Many people fall back into their old eating habits and gain back the weight they lost.
 In the end, rapid and significant weight loss does not matter if it is not maintained in the long term.

 That being said, sustainability is a major challenge for every weight loss method.
 There is little data on whether a Keto diet is any harder to maintain than other options like low calorie or low-fat diets.
 However, there are studies suggesting that Keto diet can be a highly effective long term weight loss option when combined with Mediterranean diet in the maintenance phase.

 Some people may also experience other symptoms, such as muscle cramps, bad breath, changes in bowel habits, Keto Flu, and loss of energy

 The Keto Flu

-It is unclear exactly why, but starting a Keto Diet may cause flu-like symptoms.
-About 2-3 days after starting a Ketogenic Diet symptoms like headache, brain fog, fatigue, nausea, constipation, difficulty sleeping, and body aches can appear.
+It is unclear exactly why, but starting a Ketosis diet may cause flu-like symptoms.
+About 2-3 days after starting a Ketosis diet symptoms like headache, brain fog, fatigue, nausea, constipation, difficulty sleeping, and body aches can appear.

 Going through long-term periods with consuming low amounts of carbohydrates but very high fats has been shown to promote inflammation and advance biological aging.
-There have also been studies showing potential cardiovascular concerns with long term Keto Diet.
+There have also been studies showing potential cardiovascular concerns with long term Ketosis diet.
 As such, it is only recommended that this diet be followed short-term, or in tandem with another diet that can help you control your fat and carb intake.